 Many first-time visitors to Australia ask, Sydney or Melbourne?
 Having lived five years in each city during my lifetime and loving both, I have to answer Sydney.
 From an international visitor’s perspective, Sydney offers the most in terms of iconically Aussie experiences in a relatively small geographic area.
-From iconic landmarks and historic sights to world-class beaches and national parks – Sydney has Australia wrapped up in an easily accessible nutshell.
-While I don’t encourage anyone to limit themselves to just Sydney, in a BIG country with lots of ground to cover, it should be your starting point.
+From landmarks and historic sights to world-class beaches and national parks – Sydney has Australia wrapped up in an easily accessible nutshell.
+While I don’t encourage anyone to limit themselves to just Sydney, in a BIG country with lots of ground to cover, Sydney is an excellent starting point.
 Particularly if you have limited time to explore.

 Let’s dispel one myth straight up… Sydney is not the capital of Australia.
 Canberra is the capital and it is pronounced “can-bra”, not “can-ber-ra.”
 Australians are notorious for lazy pronunciation and shortening words, so you might as well start practising for your trip now.
-Sydney, however, is the capital of the state of New South Wales.
+Sydney, however, is the state capital of New South Wales.
 Sydney is also the place where ye olde Lieutenant James Cook of Great Britain landed on Sunday 29 April 1770, as he was charting the east coast of Australia.
 This landing at Botany Bay was the beginning of Australia’s colonization by Britain.

 Disclosure: I may earn compensation for my endorsement, recommendation, testimonial, and/or link to any products or services from this website at no extra cost to you.
 I only recommend products/services that I use and love, therefore feel comfortable recommending.